Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Introduction

 To the reader interested in the musical motivation, we recommend the work of Forte~\cite{Forte} (who coined the term ``Z-related''), Soderberg~\cite{Soderberg}, and more recent work such as~\cites{MGAA,MGAAA}.
 In particular, we strongly recommend the monumental dissertation~\cite{Goyette} (and the references therein), which gives a comprehensive historical and musical overview of the Z-relation along with an original mathematical treatment.
 The notion of homometry has also been adapted to rhythms rather than chords~\cite{OTT}.
 Pertaining to Problem~\ref{prob:main} in the present paper, we point out the note~\cite{JJ}, which confirmed that the classification problem was very much open for $k \geq 5$ and included some enumerative computer data in various special cases.
-Most closely related to our paper are the notes by Althuis--G\"obel~\cite{AG}, which contain a few special families of Z-related pentachords.
+Closely related to our paper are the notes by Althuis--G\"obel~\cite{AG}, which contain a few special families of Z-related pentachords.
 In particular, their Properties 3 and 4 are very special cases of our Type~$\mathsf{A}$, while their Property 6 is a special case of our Type~$\mathsf{B}$.
+After completing the present paper, we became aware of the very recent result of Jedrzejewski~\cite{Jed24}*{Thm.~6}, classifying all triples of Z-related pentachords; this coincides with our Type~$\mathsf{E}$.